TimoGuy/BTZC_game_engine/README.md

 1. DONE: Good pause point.
     - [x] Release v0.1.0-develop.1

-1. Gameplay work (not engine work rly).
+1. DONE: Gameplay work (not engine work rly).
     - [x] Add some level settings to the load level json.
         - Make the char controller the follow camera thingy.
     - [x] Fix follow camera.
 Actually have ti use the reference.